-UNCG has been and will continue to be an equal opportunity employer.
-The Equal Employment Opportunity Policy is referenced in the Attachments.
+UNC Greensboro has been and will continue to be an equal opportunity employer.
+The State of North Carolina's Equal Employment Opportunity Policy is referenced in the attachments.

-In keeping with the Equal Employment Opportunity Policy, UNCG continues to be committed to recruiting, hiring, training, and promoting the most qualified persons without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, age, disability, political affiliation, genetic information, or veteran status.
-Similarly, all other personnel matters such as compensation, benefits, transfers, layoffs, UNCG sponsored training, and related programs have been administered in accordance with the Equal Employment Opportunity Policy.
-All employment decisions have been based on job-related standards and must comply with the principles of equal employment opportunity.
+In keeping with the Equal Employment Opportunity Policy, UNC Greensboro continues to be committed to recruiting, hiring, training, and promoting the most qualified persons without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, age, disability, political affiliation, genetic information, or veteran status.
+Similarly, all other personnel matters such as compensation, benefits, transfers, layoffs, UNC Greensboro sponsored training, and related programs have been administered in accordance with the Equal Employment Opportunity Policy.
+All employment decisions have been based on job-related standards and comply with the principles of equal employment opportunity.